alebarp/alebarp.github.io/_pages/geometryandstats.md

 Fairness towards mathematicians
 =======

-To appropriately reference, and leverage, mathematical knowledge, it is crucial to understand the correct mathematical formalizations of the objects used in statistical computations.
-For example, the very idea of constructing the log-density derivative to utilise the distribituion's differential information, creates a divide between mathematics and statistics, since it introduces an arbitrary choice of reference "measure" and an unjustified logarithm, a practice mathematicians would rarely employ.
+To appropriately reference and leverage mathematical knowledge, it is crucial to understand the correct mathematical formalisations of the objects used in statistical computations.
+For example, the very idea of constructing the log-density derivative, to utilise the distribituion's differential information, creates a divide between mathematics and statistics, since it introduces an arbitrary choice of reference "measure" and an unjustified logarithm, a practice mathematicians would rarely employ.

-In fact within a single application, distributions will be often be formalised with different structures.
+In fact, within a single application distributions will be often be formalised with different structures.
-For instance, when constructing measure-preserving systems for sampling/inference we will typically rely on Lie algebroids and twisted cohomology structures, in which distributions are viewed as 1-densities and twisted top-forms.
+For instance, when constructing measure-preserving systems for sampling/inference we will typically rely on Lie algebroids and twisted cohomology structures, in which distributions are viewed as 1-densities or twisted top-forms.
-On the other hand, when we construct bias-correction tools, we often only use its cocycle structures, while when we study ergodicity we typically use its measure-class structure, in which distributions are viewed as faithful normal weights.
+On the other hand, when we construct bias-correction tools we often only leverage their cocycle structures; when we build discrepancies we typically should view them as continuous linear functionals on function spaces, while when we study ergodicity we typically use their measure-class structure, in which distributions are viewed as faithful normal weights.

 Understanding the foundations of distributions is vital to create a genuinely interdisciplinary environment that amalgamates insights from statisticians, physicists, and mathematicians.
 It is the reason why for the last three years I have been working on the "Unravelling a Geometric Conspiracy" article, currently in progress, see
 <a href="https://alebarp.github.io/">The unity of statistics</a>.